Tech Talk: Developing APIs the Easy Way – Streamline your API process with an endpoint-focused approach on Dec 5 at 11 am EST! Register now

 API versioning and evolution with proxies

-Cindy Sridharan - A L7 proxy is a powerful tool to help you iterate your APIs, while minimizing and user impact.
+Cindy Sridharan - A L7 proxy is a powerful tool to help you iterate your APIs, while minimizing user impact.
 This article discusses one such use case.

 Read more